Robert Spangler: Confession

 Investigators encouraged Spangler to talk about the Grand Canyon murder by telling him that killing several people at one time did not make him a serial killer.
 This approach worked on Spangler; after a period of silence, he said, "You've got your serial."
 Spangler then described how he masterminded the Grand Canyon murder and pushed his third wife over the edge while she was facing him.

 The NCAVC officials provided a behavioral analysis and interview strategy directly applied by investigators in the Spangler case.
 Further, they accurately predicted several of Spangler's behaviors.
 Spangler was concerned about his public reputation.
 He had been a radio talk show celebrity and was well respected in the community.
 After confessing, Spangler sent the FBI agent a letter, pleading with them to minimize the publicity about the case.
 In this letter, Spangler argued that he was not like other serial killers who target people for race or sexual orientation, correctly assessing that some serial killers target groups they perceive as undesirable.
 Spangler's motivation to kill centered around the anticipated gain of eliminating his wives and children.
 During the interview, he told investigators that killing them was easier than divorce.
 The results of this investigation included Spangler's confession to four homicides— three were 22-year-old cases.
 Spangler was tried in federal court for Donna Sundling's murder since it occurred on federal land.

-To avoid a possible death sentence, Spangler, who was now terminally ill with lung and brain cancer, pleaded guilty in federal district court in Arizona to first degree murder for killing his third wife, and he also admitted to the killing of his first wife and his two children.
+Spangler, by then terminally ill with lung and brain cancer, pleaded guilty in federal district court in Arizona to first degree murder for killing his third wife, and he also admitted to the killing of his first wife and his two children.
 He was sentenced to life imprisonment without parole, and he died of cancer while he was incarcerated in federal prison, MCFP Springfield.